hagoodwi92/covid-19-capstone/README.md

 A user should be able to visit the homepage and see a list of states to avoid based on daily COVID case levels

 * Tools used:

+Attempted to implement this in React.
+Repo here: https://github.com/hagoodwi92/covid-19-tracker-react.

+Instead, I will implement this in Ruby/Rails as originally planned, and if I have time I will add rails-react for advanced styling.

 Ruby/Rails, Javascript.
 I believe I need more flexibility implementing this project, so I am going back to a programming language I am more comfortable with.
 I will be scraping daily COVID data from other sources(potentially an API if one exists).
 Lots of room for additional features with this project.